hkathleenc/lavamaex-UI-navigation/README.md

 # lavamaex-calendar
-This houses code for automated testing of the calendar feature of LavaMaex.org's event calendar.
+This houses code for automated testing of LavaMaex.org's event calendar.